How to Move Your WordPress Site Using a Plugin

 On your current website:

-• At the Export Site page, choose FILE at EXPORT TO dropdown
+3. At the Export Site page, choose FILE from the EXPORT TO dropdown

 At your new hosting: